Dragon's Lair

 “I love how the characters evolve throughout the game, making choices that truly reflect their growth and struggles.”

-“The interactions between characters are well-written, showcasing their development and relationships in a meaningful way.”
+“The interactions between characters are well-written, showcasing their development and relationships in a way that feels authentic and engaging.”

-“The character development feels shallow and lacks depth, making it hard to connect with them on any meaningful level.”
+“The character development feels shallow and lacks depth, making it hard to connect with any of the protagonists.”

 - atmosphere1 mentions